SuyashM013/mishrajii56/README.md

 - 👋 Hi, I’m @mishrajii56
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web development and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python🐍
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end development
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- ✉️Email: mishrasuyash013@gmail.com
+- 👉Instagram: hey.yashuu_m_

 <!---
 mishrajii56/mishrajii56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.